uayyagari/Google-Polyline-Encoder/README.md

 An algorithm to encode GPS coordinates into ASCII characters

 ### Program Structure
-* The Program(<Java files directory>/Program.java) takes command line arguments and parses them according to the following rules
+* The Program(Java files directory/Program.java) takes command line arguments and parses them according to the following rules
     - If the first argument is `gps` then the remaining arguments are GPS lat,lng pairs separated by spaces.
-        - These arguments are parsed and passed into PolylineEncoder(<Java files directory>/PolylineEncoder.java) implementation and the result is printed.
+        - These arguments are parsed and passed into PolylineEncoder(Java files directory/PolylineEncoder.java) implementation and the result is printed.

 * If any of the arguments are invalid then `Invalid argument` is printed to the command line and the program quits